bvhadra/REACT-JavaScript-Trivia-Quiz-App/README.md

 <li>Skill Demonstration: Showcases a range of technical skills, from frontend development to API integration and user experience design.</li>
 </ul>

+<h3>By working on the Trivia Quiz App, I have demonstrated proficiency in React, effective API integration, responsive web design, problem-solving, and user-centric design.
+This project showcases my technical capabilities and commitment to creating high-quality, user-focused applications.</h3>
 </h3>